You pushed your website live and started driving traffic to key landing pages.

 Forms

-This landing page features a great example of a multi-step form.
-At first glance, it appears that you'll sign up for an account using just your email address.
+At first glance, the user interface appears that you'll sign up for an account using just your email address.
 Providing this piece of information and clicking the button labeled "Start free trial" will actually take you to a secondary form to confirm you'd like to sign up.
 After this, you're led to two more forms to help refine your store information and set up a payment address.

 Of course, an email-only form looks really simple and has a simple design aligning with the rest of the page.
 However, there's something else here to pay attention to.